naveena-pillai/uthrift/README.md

 # bootcamp-final-project
 -> Dormpop has a similar purpose to Depop, but is catered towards college students seeking access to more affordable resources.
 We look to not only bring the campus community together while providing an easy site to shop for your new college lifestyle.

 -> With expensive campus stores and some packages that cannot be delivered, Dormpop seeks to have quick and easy access to resources with same day pickup, custom filtering to YOUR taste, and reasonable options.
+Dormpop is here to make your campus life optimal, featuring: clothing, accessories, dorm decorations and textbooks.

+-> You have the choice to be a customer/buyer on the site, or a seller, you can switch between the two.